-Note: This page is for Washington Park in Brooklyn, NY; for the ballpark in Los Angeles, CA, click here.
+Note: This page is for Washington Park in Brooklyn, NY; for others with the same name, click here.

 Washington Park was the name of three ballparks that served as the home of the American Association and National League Brooklyn team (known variously as the Brooklyn Bridegrooms, Brooklyn Superbas and Brooklyn Dodgers) from 1885 to 1912.
 The team moved to Ebbets Field in 1913.

 The first two Washington Parks stood on the same site, in the Red Hook section of Brooklyn, NY near the Gowanus Canal and the Bay Ridge Railroad track.
 The ballparks were bounded by Fifth Avenue on the east, Fourth Avenue on the west, Third Street on the north, and Fifth Street on the south.
 The third Washington Park was erected diagonally across the street from the original facility, between Third and Fourth Avenues and First and Third Streets.

 The ballparks were named after George Washington, who used the nearby Gowanus House as his headquarters during the Battle of Long Island in 1776.